sypherlev/php-chassis-framework/README.md

 You've also got the /migrations folder, which the Migrate tool uses.
 There's one migration in there right now that'll make a few user tables, if you need to get going quickly.

 If your .env file sets `devMode=true` then an /emails folder will appear with copies of emails sent by the EmailResponse object, and no emails will actually be sent.
+Using devMode will also set Twig to `debug=true`.

-The /web folder has all the front-end goodness, like your JS and CSS assets, and your HTML templates.
+The /web folder has all the front-end goodness, like your JS and CSS assets.
+The /cache folder is where the Twig cache stuff is stored.
+The /templates folder contains all the Twig templates.

 ## Setup

 * Open your .env file.
 * Change the APP_NAME to whatever.
 * Change the APP_NAMESPACE to match the PS-4 autoload for the /app folder in composer.json.
 This is super important because it makes everything go.
-* Open the RouteCollection.php class in /app.
-* Change its namespace to match the PS-4 autoload etc etc.
-* **Seriously, do NOT forget this or none of the routing will work.**
-* Open the ObjectCollection.php class in /app.
-* Change its namespace to match the PS-4 autoload etc etc.
-* If you're feeling silly, you can leave them all at 'MyApp\\\\'.
+* Set `devMode=true` if you need it to be, otherwise set `devMode=false`.
 * Add your database details in the following format:

     <prefix>_engine=mysql